jakeheis/Flock/README.md

 // Execute all commands in this closure within Path.currentDirectory try server.within(Path.currentDirectory) {
     try server.execute("ls")
-    if server.fileExists("anotherFile.txt") { // Check existence of file on server try server.execute("cat anotherFile.txt")
+    if server.fileExists("anotherFile.txt") { // Check the existence of a file on the server try server.execute("cat anotherFile.txt")
     }
 }